 In order to decrease the threat of terrorism and extremism in the country, Tajikistani officials have started publishing newspaper articles in the languages of Muslim ethnic minorities.

-Deputy Chairwoman Tojiniso Sharipova of the Uzbek-majority Kubodiyon District said about 70 individuals, mostly Uzbeks, have left for the war in Syria and Iraq over the past three years.
+Deputy Chairwoman Tojiniso Sharipova of the Uzbek-majority Kubodiyon (Qubodiyon) District said about 70 individuals, mostly Uzbeks, have left for the war in Syria and Iraq over the past three years.
 In response, we began discussions with the diaspora in Uzbek, she said.

 "We did that so that they would have a clearer understanding of the aims of terrorist groups.
 We used to do outreach work only in Tajik, which clearly was insufficient.
 Takhti Kubod, the local newspaper, now publishes one page devoted to discussing terrorism and extremism threats in the Uzbek language," Sharipova said.